oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-40-node-object.md

 A `node` object **SHALL** contain a property named `id` whose value is a string that uniquely identifies the node within `theGraph`. `id` **SHALL** be unique among all nodes in `theGraph`, regardless of nesting (see [sec](#children-property)).

-> EXAMPLE: This graph is invalid because two nodes have the same `id`, even though the nodes are within unrelated nested graphs.
+> EXAMPLE 1: This graph is invalid because two nodes have the same `id`, even though the nodes are within unrelated nested graphs.
 >
 > ```json
 > {                             # A graph object (§3.39).